NVIDIA/TensorRT-LLM/docs/source/advanced/weight-streaming.md

 This can reduce the weights size in GPU memory, therefore, we can run larger models or larger batch sizes in the same GPU memory budget.

-During build time, build the engine with `--weight-streaming --strongly_typed --gemm_plugin disable` since Weight Streaming only supports strongly typed models and non-plugin weights.
+During build time, build the engine with `--weight-streaming --gemm_plugin disable` since Weight Streaming only supports strongly typed models and non-plugin weights.
 During runtime, run with `--gpu_weights_percent x` to config the percent of weights that remained on the GPU. `x` can be a value from `0.0` to `1.0`.

 Here is an example to run llama-7b with Weight Streaming:
 ```bash